 Rather than changing the way you spend your money to make the most of your rewards card, you might want to choose a card that complements your lifestyle so you earn points just by doing what you normally do.
 Similarly, you probably want to be able to redeem your points for the types of rewards you’ll use.

 If you're looking for a tailored rewards program, Westpac Altitude rewards credit cards help you earn and spend points your way.
-Our rewards cards lets you choose between the Altitude Qantas Rewards Program (which is good for Qantas Frequent Flyers), Altitude Velocity Rewards Program (which is good for Velocity Frequent Flyers), or the Altitude Rewards Program (which lets you redeem rewards for flights with other airlines, as well as shopping, travel and lifestyle products).
+Our rewards cards lets you choose between the Altitude Qantas Rewards Program (which is good for Qantas Frequent Flyers) or the Altitude Rewards Program (which lets you redeem rewards for flights with other airlines, as well as shopping, travel and lifestyle products).

 Different types of cards earn different amounts of points per dollar, so make sure you choose a card with an earn rate that suits you.
 Once you have the card, think about how you can use it as part of your everyday spend to earn more points.
 You might consider running eligible transactions such as groceries, petrol or even coffee through your card – every little bit helps.